baughmann/minimal-perceptron/README.md

 The number of iteratorations is directly proportional to the `length` parameter that is passed to the `generateTestData()` function.
 I have set the default to 10,000 iterations.
 This roughly equates to an accuracy of `0.0007 = 0` and `0.9989 = 1`.

+### Reuse
+If you decide to copy some of this stuff for your own projects, just be aware that the `inputs` is a vector pointer to vector pointers.
+I decided to put that vector on the stack since it's size could be extremely large.